 semantic-release is meant to be executed on the CI environment after every successful build on the release branch.
 This way no human is directly involved in the release process and the releases are guaranteed to be unromantic and unsentimental.

-For each new commits added to one of the release branches (for example
+For each new commit added to one of the release branches (for example:

 semantic-release offers various ways to control the timing, the content and the audience of published releases.
 See example workflows in the following recipes: